Take a walk in the past

 You could also try the classy Nimb and Nimb Hotel, which are situated in Tivoli Gardens.
 They have a variety of different restaurants – for example in restaurant Fru Nimb (Mrs Nimb), you can get traditional Danish smørrebrød (open-faced sandwiches).
-A new addition to the Nimb universe is restaurant Gemyse, an urban garden restaurant that focuses on dishes with quality vegetables and ecology.
-Another newcomer from Nimb is Cakenhagen that serves coffee, cakes and champagne.
+There is also the outstanding konditori Cakenhagen to enjoy for its coffee, cakes and champagne.

 Want to know more about dining in the city centre?
 Check out our guide.

 The music program in Tivoli has exciting events to offer every year no matter your age or genre preferences.
-Besides from major events such as Friday Rock and Summer Classic, there's live music in Tivoli every single day.
-In 2017, Friday Rock got a little brother, strikingly named Little Friday.
+Besides from major events such as Friday Rock and Summer Classic, there is live music in Tivoli every single day.
+In 2017, Friday Rock got a little brother, named Little Friday.
 Every Thursday, Little Friday will present upcoming Danish artists from both popular and more niche-specific genres.

 On top of this, there’s Mundo Monday with music from all corners of the world, Tuesday Tunes with Danish songs and evergreens as well as Jazzy Wednesday.
 Saturday nights are reserved for swinging sounds from Tivoli’s Big Band and Tivoli Late Night Orchestra.
 They’ll get a dancing party started for Saturday Swing at Plænen, where both amateurs and experienced dancers can join.

-In time Tivoli has prolonged their seasons.
-Now both Halloween, Christmas, Winter and summer each have their own uniquely themed season in Tivoli.The gardens are redecorated to convey they cozy winter vibes, the hearty Christmas feeling, the nostalgic long summer days and the scary halloween.
+Tivoli has opened throughout the year with a variety of themed attractions.
+Halloween, Christmas, winter and summer each have their own uniquely themed season in Tivoli, where the gardens are redecorated to convey they cozy winter vibes, the hearty Christmas feeling, the nostalgic long summer days and scary halloween.
 Check out the opening hours of each season on Tivoli's website.

 Tivoli is among Copenhagen's top attractions.
 You can learn more about the top attractions here.